Meghanab1909/Conference-Networks-Topology---Cisco-Packet-Tracer/README.md

  3. Click on each device and reset by clicking on static and clicking on dhcp.
     <br>Note: DHCP is on a lease so if at all the device is set to DHCP and then reset, type _dhcp /renew_ on command prompt to renew the DHCP configuration.
 Make sure the IP address gets set to an IP starting with 192.168.1 (instead of starting 169. . .)
 4. Carry out packet transmission, ping to check end-to-end connectivity.
-5. Before checking the vpn portal, in this topology the proxy server is dhcp configured so make sure to update the server ip in bookmark manager and user manager in ASA0 Config Tab.
+5. Before checking the vpn portal, the bookmark manager and user manager settings are as follows:
    <br>
-   - Bookmark Manager Settings (can be changed): <br><b>Bookmark Title: Server ; URL: https://<ip_of_proxy_server>.
-Click Add</b><br>
+   - Bookmark Manager Settings: <br><b>Bookmark Title: Conference_Server ; URL: https://192.168.1.100.</b><br>
-   - User Manager Settings (can be changed):<br><b>Username: <shall_be_set> (due to set VPN settings) ; Bookmark: Select _Server_ from dropdown list ; Profile Name: VPNUSER ; Group Policy: VPNGROUP</b>
+   - User Manager Settings:<br><b>Username: vpnguest ; Bookmark: Conference_Server (Selected from dropdown list) ; Profile Name: VPNUSER ; Group Policy: VPNGROUP</b>
 7. To check VPN, on any of the client end-device type *https://192.168.1.250*, the VPN portal will open after which enter vpnguest (as username) and conf@123 (as password).
-   The clientless VPN portal will open and there will be *server* link on clicking it, it opens up the server files (like index.html, image.html, helloworld.html).
+   The clientless VPN portal will open and there will be a link named *Conference_server* on clicking it, it opens up the server files (like index.html, conference_dashboard.html, image.html, helloworld.html).
+The index.html has a hyperlink directing the users to the Conference Dashboard.